***This content is based on a webinar presented by Reading Horizons Reading Specialist, Stacy Hurst. ***

 List of Engagement Activities for Students

-The good news is that there are many activities that will enable you to spend less time talking and more time getting your students engaged in the classroom.
+The good news is that there are many fun classroom activities that will enable you to spend less time talking and more time getting your students engaged in the classroom.
 Here is a list of fourteen student engagement strategies from Reading Horizons Reading Specialist, Stacy Hurst, that you can use to increase student engagement in your classroom:

 1. Pretest with a Partner

-This is a great activity, especially for ELLs.
+This is a great class activity, especially for ELLs.
 Before handing out the pretest let your students know that the test will not be scored, that way we can lower anxiety and increase engaged learning.
 Pair students up for the pretest, then have them use the same set of materials for that pretest.
 If it’s on the computer, simply have them share a computer between the two of them.
 During the pretest walk around the room so you can gauge your students’ needs and adjust the lesson accordingly.
 Make sure that the pretest is very similar to the posttest so you can see how much was actually retained during the direct instruction.

 2. Stand Up Sit Down